 Social media offers a lot of new opportunities for businesses, companies, and entrepreneurs around the world.
 With both free and paid features on a variety of platforms, businesses can reach out to their target audience to increase leads, conversions, and brand awareness.
 Free platforms such as Twitter have even considered offering more options for businesses.
+That’s why users are very much inquisitive to get real Twitter followers to boost their profile.
 Last month, it was announced that the platform was considering Twitter premium features and some users were surveyed on which they would prefer.
 Custom colours, badges, auto responses, and undo send, were just some of the options proposed to Twitter users.

 However, while platforms like Twitter, Facebook, Instagram, and LinkedIn, can be incredibly useful for businesses, companies still need to know how to use them properly.
 From not engaging with your audience to using too many profiles at once, here are just some social media mistakes for companies to avoid in 2020.

 There’s often an impression that social media is underestimated by businesses.
 Consequently, many companies believe that simply using a social media account by posting fairly regular comments and information is enough to produce effective marketing results.
 Success is sometimes often measured by how many followers have been gained, yet this is actually a vanity metric.
 Instead, companies need to focus on KPI’s to gauge the effectiveness of social media marketing campaigns.
 Once you know which targets to meet, you can tailor your social media content to it.